-Construction is being undertaken by China State Construction Engineering Corporation(CSCEC), and is expected to be a major pillar for the China-proposed Belt and Road Initiative(BRI) that seeks win-win development cooperation between participating states through economic and trade partnership as well as infrastructure projects.
+Construction is being undertaken by China State Construction Engineering Corporation(CSCEC).
+The project is a landmark for the China-proposed Belt and Road Initiative(BRI) that seeks win-win development cooperation between participating states through economic and trade partnerships as well as infrastructure projects.

 The construction of the Iconic Tower was officially launched in May 2018.
 The construction of the project was launched by the country’s Prime Minister Mostafa Madbouly.
 The Iconic Tower is going up at a rate of one floor every six days or fewer with five thousand workers toiling on the project.

 In February 2019, a base of about 18,500 cubic concrete and 5000 tons of reinforced bars was poured.